 The Playing Ability Test is standardized testing all applicants must pass in order to be eligible to apply for membership.

-Registration costs $325 plus tax and includes your 1st PAT attempt.
+Registration costs $175 plus tax.
 Registration is valid for 1 year from the date of registration.
-The PAT's are conducted by the Zones, each additional PAT attempt costs $150.00 plus tax.
+The PAT's are conducted by the Zones, the cost for each additional PAT attempt will range from $150-$215 plus tax.

 PAT Target Score:

 - No maximum number of attempts per year

 - All PAT’s are open to all applicants